 And so here it is almost a year later.
 Just a few more hours to go.
 I believe you died at 3:00 AM when they resuscitated you.
 But the time of death states 5:00 AM or something like that.
 The fog had already set in long before you actually left us.
-All day today I kept looking at the clock and remembering what exactly what going on one year ago.
+All day today I kept looking at the clock and remembering exactly what was going on one year ago.
 The initial call that you were in the ER and then ICU.
 Not necessarily a reason to freak out.
 Of course it was never on my radar that you would actually die.
 The phone call from my sister that said she talked to your doctor and it was a 24 hour game of chance.
 Her voice in my ear through the phone lines telling me to, "JUST GO."
 "GET THERE."
 "GO."
 My shock and surprise.
 My lack of being able to move my legs.
 Just letting my friend take the kids and telling me what to do next.
 "I'll pick up Lauren at school.
 Call them now.
 I've got the kids.
 You pack.
 You call your husband."
 Her hands in my face as I crumble on the stairs and agonize over the fact I'm usually so good in these situations.
 What has become of me?
 But when your Mom's life is on the line you just don't know how you will react.
 Please God, I don't even believe in you, I question you always.....don't let her die.
 Show me that you are real.
 I swear I'll make a deal with you right here, right now.
 Don't do this to us.
 Pack clothes.
 Move from room to room to room and break down every two seconds.
 My sister calls to ask if I'm packing funeral clothes.
 I say yes.
 I hear her wail on the phone line.
 I want to die.
 This can't be happening.
 This is not my life.
 This is not real.
 Get in the car and drive for what seems like a thousand hours.
 My Aunt keeps calling to ask where we are.
 I fluctuate between you won't die, you won't leave us to contemplating what life will look like without you.

 And here we are.
 A year later.
 I'm still breathing and living and functioning and laughing and crying and missing you like crazy.
 I still don't get it.
 Still don't believe in God.
 Nope, haven't found him or the light.
 Still angry, bitter and jealous if your mom or dad are still alive.
 But I hide it mostly.
 I have this number in my head of what is a good long number to live to and if your loved one hit that before dying, I secretly have a hard heart to your sorrow.
 And then I feel like shit for feeling that.